adopted-ember-addons/ember-data-factory-guy/README.md

 ### Ember Django Adapter
 As of 2.6.0 you can create factories for [ember-django-adapter](https://github.com/danielspaniel/ember-data-factory-guy#ember-django-adapter) by using the JSONFixtureBuilder
   - In your tests you have to manually tell FactoryGuy you are using JSONFixtureBuilder.
-    - Since the ember-django-serializer is actually a REST bases serializer
+    - Since the ember-django-serializer is actually a REST based serializer

 ```javascript
   // import the Builder